How To Deal With High Maintenance Friends: Tips And Tricks

 Demanding Attention

+Now that we’ve talked about inconsistent communication, let’s dive into another trait of high-maintenance friends: demanding attention.
 These individuals have a way of making themselves the center of your universe, and it can be exhausting to keep up with their constant need for validation and reassurance.

+They may expect you to drop everything immediately to tend to their needs, leaving little room for your own priorities or self-care.
 Being in a friendship like this can cause anxiety and make you feel like you’re always on edge, waiting for the next crisis to arise.

-Instead, establish clear boundaries around how much time and energy you’re willing to invest in these relationships, and prioritize your own well-being above all else.
+Remember that you are not obligated to cater to the whims of energy vampires who drain your emotional resources.
+Instead, establish clear boundaries around how much time and energy you will invest in these relationships and prioritize your well-being above all else.

 Take time to decompress after spending time with them, and don’t hesitate to say no when necessary.